Winston-Lin/dziganto.github.io/_posts/2018-1-30-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 parameters = ols(X,y)
 ```

 In other words, the variable *parameters*, an array of scalar values, defines our model.
-To make predictions we simply take the dot product of our model's parameters and data in the same format as the *X* that was passed to the **ols** function.
+To make predictions, we simply take the dot product of our model's parameters with that of incoming data in the same format as the *X* that was passed to the **ols** function.
 Here's that same idea in code:

 ```
 predictions = np.dot(X_new, parameters)